Ekaanth/SoulForge/applications/zkchess.md

 - **Technology Stack:**
   - **Circom:** For creating zero-knowledge proof circuits to handle game moves and state verification.
-  - **Smart Contracts:** For game management and player interactions chain.
+  - **Smart Contracts:** For game management and player interactions on chain.

 ## [Section 3] Ecosystem Fit